-Then, if places remain after all applications in these categories have been accepted, all remaining applications will be considered.
+Then, if places remain after all applications in these categories have been accepted, all remaining applications shall be considered.

 VERIFICATION OF INFORMATION

-1.5 Duty to Verify: Parents should be aware that the Board of Governors of the School reserves the right to require such supplementary evidence as it may determine to support or verify the information on, or uploaded with, any online application.
+1.6 Duty to Verify: Parents should be aware that the Board of Governors of the School reserves the right to require such supplementary evidence as it may determine to support or verify the information on or uploaded with any Transfer Application.
 The obligation rests with parents to provide this evidence for verification purposes on request.

-Where the number of applications for children who have registered to sit the Common Entrance Assessment specified by the School, along with those for whom a valid claim for Special Provision has been made, exceeds the School’s Admissions Number, the Admissions Panel will apply the following criteria, in order, to admit children up to the School’s Admissions Number.
-Parents/Guardians must provide appropriate documentary evidence that the child was registered for the AQE Common Entrance Assessment or a valid claim for Special Provision.
+2.1 Where the number of applications for children who have taken the Common Entrance Assessment specified by the School along with those for whom a valid claim for Special Provision has been made, exceeds the School’s Admissions Number, the School shall apply the Age Standardised Score obtained in the Assessment or determined by the process applied to Special Provision claims, as detailed below at Section 6.

-Precedence shall be given, in the following order to an application for a child:
+Precedence shall be given, in the following order to an application for a child who:

 (N.B.
 Preference shall be given on the basis of the greatest or greater number of siblings).

-2.2 who is the eldest** or only child of the family to be eligible to apply for admission to the school (details to be supplied on the online application).
+2.3.2 is the eldest** or only child of the family to be eligible to apply for admission to the school (details to be supplied on the Transfer Application).